24 December 2024

 I wake with snatches of dreams in my head,

-the tail ends of something longer that I
+the tail ends of something larger that I

 don’t remember.
 Once I woke in a canoe,